Skip to Content

 Transfer Information

 Students enrolled in Associate of Applied Business degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
-Some colleges and universities have designed bachelor's completion programs for students completing applied degrees.
+Some colleges or universities have designed bachelor's completion programs designed for students completing applied degrees.
 See the Transfer section of the catalog for more information.